After finishing his/her writing assignment the student is capable of independently:

 In order to assess whether the student has achieved these learning outcomes or to discuss the specific criteria on beforehand, the Rubric for writing assignments can be used.

-Copyrights are always in the hands of the one who wrote the assignment and therefore belong to the student (unless agreed otherwise).
-When the supervisor or others use part of the data or texts from your work in their own publications, they need to follow the guidelines of scientific fairness.
 Your contribution may be acknowledged in different ways.
-Not only does this depend on the amount of data/texts used, but it also depends on the quality of your work and your level of independence during the project.
+Not only does this depend on the amount of data/texts you have contributed (to), but it also depends on the quality of your work and the level of independence during the project.
 You may be named in the acknowledgments, your report/writing assignment may be used as a literature reference or you may be asked to be a co-author for an article.

-Any questions regarding these issues should be addressed to your supervisor or the head of the research group in which you are working.
+Any questions regarding these issues should be addressed to the head of your group.

 The study load of a writing assignment is 7.5 EC, which corresponds to five weeks of full-time study.
 Your writing assignment should be completed within three months, from the first meeting with the supervisor to discuss the assignment until submission of the assignment.

 A clear time schedule will help you to finish in time.
 During the first meeting with your supervisor, dates should be set for discussion of the writing plan, discussion of the first draft, and feedback on the final version.
 Fill out these dates on your application form.